TShapinsky/Loan-Optimizer/README.md

         Loan(20000, 5.7)]
 ```

-Replace these with your loan balances and annualized interest
+Replace these with your loan balances and annualized interest.
+### Running
+Run with `poetry run python example.py`

 ### Different Example Analysis Runs
 There are two example ananlysis functions provided, `single_run_optimize` and `many_run_analysis`